step818/WordCounter.Solution/README.md

 # _Word Counter with C#_

-#### _5th Independent project, 04/26/2019_
+#### _5th & 6th Independent project, 04/26/2019 - 05/05/2019_

 #### By _**Stephen Trewick**_

-## Program Name _Word Counter_ 5th Independent Project
+## Program Name _Word Counter_ 5th & 6th Independent Project

 ## Description

 This exercise is designed to take a word from a user and then a sentence that may have the word in it a certain number of times.
 The program will return to the user the amount of times the word is in their sentence.
 It will make sure that their word is not a part of another word.
-Test Methods are the main practice of this exercise and DRYing up our code to be able to use and edit our methods without altering our Program code.
+Test Methods are a large part of the practice of this exercise and DRYing up our code to be able to use and edit our methods without altering our Program code.
+The next large practice part of this project is building out an MVC web user interface.

 ### Specs